 Upon request, an employee shall have the right to Union representation during an investigatory interview that an employee reasonably believes may result in disciplinary action.
+An employee may also have a union representative at a pre-disciplinary meeting.
 The employee will have the opportunity to consult with a Union representative before the interview, but such consultation shall not cause an undue delay.